chandler-stevens/Small-Groups-Algorithm/README.md

 # Creating Community Small Groups
 **A work by: Dr. Carlos Arias, Elizabeth Myers, and Chandler Stevens**

-**CSC 3430: Algorithm Design and Analysis**
+**CSC 3430: Algorithm Analysis and Design**

-**Algorithm for allocating church members to small groups.**
+## Introduction

+The following information describes our algorithm for allocating church members to small groups.
+We begin with a description of the problem that we are solving, along with several constraints.
+Then, we describe the software and package requirements needed to run our program.
+Next, we provide a user manual that explains how to launch and use the program with example screenshots and a YouTube video tutorial.
+We include a reflection of the steps we took to determine the ideal algorithm and subsequently the implementation of our algorithm as well as the time complexities of each.
+We also discuss the challenges we overcame during development.
+Finally, we include example outputs for each of the three text files provided in this repository.

 ## Description

 A church community would like to form small groups of people for Bible studies.
 These Bible studies will serve to explore and share deep theological discussions between community members.
 In order to facilitate relational connections between all members of this community, every person should visit every other member's house.
 Each person hosting a small group meeting at their house is  considered a host.

 The purpose of this project is to allocate people within a church community into ideally sized small groups.
 The program created for this project will read a list of people from a text file and assign these people to groups of the desired size.
 The output of this  project is a list of lists.
 Each list will have a list of that night's hosts and their guests.
 An additional constraint of this project is that if a person is married, then that person must always be placed in the same small group that their spouse is placed in.
+An additional contraint that we added to our program is minimizing the number of times that a person/couple must host multiple consecutive nights.

 In the text file each individual person is followed by a new line and each married couple is joined with a comma and followed by a new line.

-The programming langauge that we chose for our project was Python 3.
-We chose this language because it has supported graph libraries
-(such as networkx) and our group decided we wanted to familiarize ourselves more with a scripting language.
+The programming language that we chose for our project was Python 3.
+We chose this language because it has supported graph libraries (such as networkx) and our group decided we wanted to familiarize ourselves more with a scripting language.

 ## Requirements
 The required Python version for our program is Python 3.7 or up.
+When installing Python 3, the user must choose to install all the optional features, namely the _pip_ package installer.

 The required Python libraries for our program include:
-- networkx (utilized to create graph data structures)
+- networkx (utilized to create a graph data structure)
-- matplotlib (utilized to display and animate graphs in our program)
+- matplotlib (utilized to display and animate a graph in our program)
 - numpy (utilized to support matplotlib)

+The first step of our program will attempt to install these required Python libraries for the user.
+Therefore, the user should not need to manually install these requirements and the user should only need to install the Python 3 programming language.

 ## User Manual

-*Once a person clones this into their computer how the person is supposed to run the program, add screenshots showing how your program works, also add here the link to the Youtube video showing the program running*

 1. Once you have cloned the repo, unzip or extract the files as necessary.
 2. Then, inside the folder, double-click the "Small-Group.py" file to run the program.
 3. The program will prompt you for a filename, so enter a group textfile (e.g. "group1.txt").
-4. Next, the program will prompt you for a ideal group size, which should be positive integer.
+4. Next, the program will prompt you for an ideal group size, which should be a positive integer.
 5. The program will ask if you would like to display the graph animation or simply run the algorithm without an animation.
+a.
+Type and enter "y" to display the graph animation or "n" to **not** display the graph animation
-6. Then, the program will immediately began the algorithm while displaying its progress on the graph animation window.
+6. Then, the program will immediately begin the algorithm while displaying its progress.
 7. Finally, once the program has completed, the set of sets of each group for each night will be displayed.

 ### The following are screenshots of our program running: